CCR's gender and peacebuilding work aims to:

 - Skills acquired by workshop participants will be used at institutional levels to benefit local communities;

 - Within institutions trained by CCR, the meaningful participation of women in decision-making processes will be enhanced; and

 - The Centre's gender and peacebuilding manuals are utilised effectively in training conducted by other African institutions.

-CCR's gender and peacebuilding work also includes a project on Funding Leadership and Opportunities for Women (FLOW) which seeks to:
+CCR's Funding Leadership and Opportunities for Women (FLOW) Project

 Between March 2013 and December 2015, CCR implemented a project to transform patriarchy in institutions across four African sub-regions.
 The aim was to empower women, and to address unequal norms that continue to limit their access to, and participation in, decision-making in peacekeeping and conflict resolution.

 Over the course of the three-year project, CCR convened key institutions that engage in social reconstruction, peacebuilding, and peacekeeping from both government and civil society levels to explore, interrogate, capacitate, commit, and ultimately take action that would contribute towards creating more gender-equal institutions.

 The inherent assumption of this approach was that more gender-equal institutions would lead to gender-sensitive interventions and programmes, as well as the facilitation of gender equality beyond the actual trained institutions.